Three people arrested in Steubenville after a drug trafficking investigation

-Jefferson County, OH (WTRF)- Three people were arrested in Stuebenville after the Jefferson County Drug Task Force executed a narcotics warrant at a residence on Grandview Avenue.
+Jefferson County, OH (WTRF)- Three people were arrested in Steubenville after the Jefferson County Drug Task Force executed a narcotics warrant at a residence on Grandview Avenue.

 Detectives were able to seize 320 grams of suspected opiate, five firearms, crack cocaine, marijuana and U.S currency.